 Training programs are offered in Spanish through Access Tech’s partner, the Northeast Ohio Hispanic Center for Economic Development (NEOHCED).
 Look for training programs offered by NEOHCED on the Training Programs page.

 Am I limited to only attending one training program?

-Individuals are encouraged to enroll in or apply to any training programs offered.
-Given there are limits on some of the class sizes, acceptance into a cohort is not guaranteed.
+Individuals are encouraged to apply to any training programs offered.
+Given there are limits on some of the class sizes and requirements, acceptance into a cohort is not guaranteed.

 What’s the difference between an Event and a Training Program?